-Trichuris vulpis is a whipworm of dogs, also found in foxes, and coyotes.
+Trichuris vulpis is a whipworm of dogs, also found in foxes and coyotes.
 Heavy infections may produce signs of large bowel diarrhoea.
 Dogs become infected when they ingest infective eggs.

-Parasite: Trichuris vulpisCommon name: WhipwormHost: DogsPre-patent period: 11 weeksLocation of adults: Cecum and colonDistribution: WorldwideTransmission route: Ingestion of embryonated eggsZoonotic: No
+Parasite: Trichuris vulpisCommon name: Whipworm

+Host: Dogs

+Pre-patent period: 11 weeks

+Location of adults: Cecum and colon

+Transmission route: Oral (ingestion of embryonated eggs)

 Light whipworm infections are usually asymptomatic.
 Heavy infections, even in adult animals can produce clinical signs of large bowel diarrhoea (e.g. tenesmus) and faeces may contain mucous and fresh blood.
 Anorexia, weight loss, colic and anaemia may occur.
+Some cases have mimicked Addison's disease (primary adrenal insufficiency and hypoadrenalism).

-Because of the long pre-patent period of 10-12 weeks, T. vulpis is not common in puppies.
+Because of the long pre-patent period of 10-12 weeks, T. vulpis eggs are not commonly found in the faeces of puppies.
 Dogs however, may show clinical signs before eggs are shed in faeces.
-Diagnosis is by visualisation of characteristically bi-plugged and thick shelled egg (Fig 1) on centrifugal faecal flotation (SOP 2) using a flotation solution with a specific gravity of 1.25 e.g. sugar solution.
-Alternatively, if a centrifuge in not available, a standard faecal flotation (SOP 1) is recommended (S.G.
+Diagnosis is by visualisation of the characteristically bi-plugged, thick-shelled egg (Fig 1) on centrifugal faecal flotation (SOP 2) using a flotation solution with a S.G. of 1.25 e.g. sugar solution.
+Alternatively, if a centrifuge is not available, a standard faecal flotation (SOP 1) is recommended (S.G.
 1.20).
 Adults have a characteristic 'whip' shaped body with a long thin anterior end embedded in the mucosa and a stout posterior end, which is free in the lumen (Fig 2).

 Figure 1 Trichuris vulpis egg on faecal flotation.
-(Image credit: Dr T. Inpankaew.)
+(Image credit: Dr. T. Inpankaew)

 Figure 2 Trichuris vulpis adult worms.
-(Image credit: The University of Melbourne parasitology image library.)
+(Image credit: The University of Melbourne parasitology image library)